insentia/windows_sql/README.md

 The user domain doesn't need to be provided, it will be supplied by the $env:userdomain powershell variable for each service account variable (like AGTSVCACCOUNT) and SQLSYSADMINACCOUNTS

-PS : since we can't reassign variable or access variable data inside a resource definition, it was mandatory to create template for retrieve password in xml for each SQL account we need :(.
-If anyone have a idea to do that stuff with only one template it will be great.

 ##Setup Requirements
 Depends on the following modules:
  - ['joshcooper/powershell', '>=0.0.6'](https://forge.puppetlabs.com/joshcooper/powershell),
  - ['puppetlabs/stdlib', '>= 4.2.1'](https://forge.puppetlabs.com/puppetlabs/stdlib).
  + Optional
    - ['jriviere/windows_isos', '>= 0.0.3'](https://forge.puppetlabs.com/jriviere/windows_isos) (if you supply $isopath variable),
-   - ['jriviere/windows_ad', '>= 0.0.9'](https://forge.puppetlabs.com/jriviere/windows_ad)] (fill password automatically for each account specified with this module and with his xml file)
+   - ['jriviere/windows_ad', '>= 0.1.0'](https://forge.puppetlabs.com/jriviere/windows_ad)] (fill password automatically for each account specified with this module and with his xml file)

 ## Example
 ```